Nick-Archi/pico-freertos-playground/README.md

-# Freeing FreeRTOS on the Raspberry Pico
+# Freeing FreeRTOS on the Raspberry Pico2

 Welcome to my project repo!